widesky/docs/content/en/reference/clis/widesky-editor/_index.md

 `widesky-editor` is a tool for editing the asset model in WideSky Cloud.
 It consists of two commands: `dump` and `load`.

 {{% alert title="Tip"  color="primary" %}}
-Use our [installation guide](/products/cloud/editor/installation/) and [getting started](/products/cloud/editor/getting-started/) guides.
+For detailed user guides see our [installation guide](/docs/products/cloud/editor/installation/) and [getting started guide](/docs/products/cloud/editor/getting-started/).
 {{% /alert %}}